LeonardoMdSACode/APPLE-Stock-Prediction/README.md

 Thanks to yfinance it is possible to work with the dataframe of stock prices and ETFs.
 ![Apple_stocks](Apple_stock.png)
 With this dataframe we got a time series problem.
-It was tested GRU and LSTM layers for this solution after a preliminary testing these two types performed the best.
+It was tested GRU and LSTM layers for this solution after a preliminary testing these two layer types performed the best.

 Using a LSTM Bidirectional layer followed by dense relu layer and the output dense layer its possible to achieve root mean squared error is 3.58 and mean absolute error is 2.78.